 ON key function is dependant on the channel type and selected fader layer.
-Momentary / Latching behaviour available from software version 1.6 (see below).
+A long press of this button will use 'Momentary' behaviour.

 Audio channel/ bus master: Turns channel on (Green) or off (Unlit).
 When the channel is muted by a Mute group or VCA Group master, the ON button will be red.

-Follow Mode (tOTEM/FADER FOLLOW button selected): Switches the send from that channel to the selected bus on or off.
+Follow Mode (tOTEM button selected): Switches the send from that channel to the selected bus on or off.
 GEQ Mode (GEQ HI or GEQ LO FADERS button selected): Resets the GEQ band to OdB.
 ON button will be red when a GEQ band is 'active' (non-zero).

-In Audio Channel and Fader Follow modes, holding an INACTIVE On button down will make the switch 'momentary' (it will turn off again when you release it).
+In Audio Channel or with a tOTEM button active, holding an INACTIVE On button down will make the switch 'momentary' (it will turn off again when you release it).
 This facilitates talkback (input channel) and audition bus (MIX/MTX) functionality.